 Best for Kids: Logitech Crayon

-Because it was originally only for school use, the Logitech Crayon was designed with kids in mind.
-Because of this, its body is flatter and wider than similar products on the market.
+Because it was initially only for school use, the Logitech Crayon was designed with kids in mind.
+Because of this, its body is flatter and broader than similar products on the market.
 As a bonus, this design makes it impossible for it to roll away.

 To get started with Logitech Crayon, you simply press the button on the side.
 It connects automatically to the iPad without additional pairing.
 The digital pencil offers up to 7.5 hours of writing time on a single charge and turns off automatically after 30 minutes of ideal time.
 A two-minute charge boosts the battery by 30 minutes of writing time.